Abandoned shopping carts have plagued digital marketers since the beginning of time — or at least since the beginning of eCommerce.

 Additionally, consider altering the content you include in your abandoned cart emails based on whether a customer is a repeat or first-time customer.

-Include product recommendations in your abandoned carts for your repeat customers since you already have data on what products they like and consider using language that shows them you’re grateful for their return like “Welcome back!” or “Thanks for shopping with us again.”
+Include product recommendations in your abandoned carts for your repeat customers since you already have data on what products they like.
+Consider also using language that shows them you’re grateful for their return like “Welcome back!” or “Thanks for shopping with us again.”

 Since you won’t have any information on your first-time customers’ past purchases, feature your trending or best-selling products instead.
 Additionally, consider what else builds trust with new shoppers such as ratings, reviews, testimonials, and user-generated content (UGC) from your customers.